 When your house is photographed, listed and for sale online for the whole world to view, you can start to relax again.
 Let the agent do the work, that's what you're paying them to do.

 You don't have to pay the agent any commission until a sale and purchase agreement is unconditional but you might need to provide advertising funds.
-Some agents offer lots of complementary advertising.
+Some real estate agents offer lots of complementary advertising.

-Your agent should stay in regular weekly contact with you until the house is sold.
+Your real estate agent should stay in regular weekly contact with you until the house is sold.

 A Signed Sale And Purchase Agreement

 When your agent has a Sale and Purchase Agreement signed by a buyer, with a price, they will come and present this to you.
-You can download the Real Estate Authority Guide to Signing a Sale and Purchase Agreement here.
+Request a copy of the Guide to Signing a Sale and Purchase Agreement here.

 When Your Home Is Sold